 For a complete list, please see: https://studentaccounting.unt.edu/waivers-and-exceptions.

 A student who drops a course or withdraws from the university within certain time periods may be entitled to a partial refund of tuition and fees.
 These refunds are calculated according to the category and time schedule listed at sfs.unt.edu/class-drop-and-withdrawal-refunds.
 Refund periods and rates are subject to change by the state legislature.
 Delinquent payment fees, late registration charges, publication fees and installment handling fees are non-refundable.
 Any financial obligation to UNT must be resolved before any refunds will be made.

 Class drop refunds

-Refunds are made for any course dropped through the 12th class day for the long semester.
-Corresponding dates are set for summer terms/sessions.
+Refunds are made for any course dropped through the 12th class day for the long term/semester; corresponding dates are set for 8 week and summer terms/sessions.
 See the Academic Calendar for specific dates.
 The semester’s first class day is always the first official university day of classes and not the first day of an individual’s class.
-Refunds for dropped classes are processed after the midsemester.
-Note: If all classes for the semester are dropped, see “Schedule of Withdrawal Refunds” in this section.

 Students applying for financial aid are required to notify Student Financial Aid and Scholarships before dropping any class to learn how it will affect current or future financial aid eligibility.